How to Apply for a Job at Goldman Sachs

 Mistakes to Avoid When Applying to Goldman Sachs

-• Submitting a generic resume not tailored for Goldman Sachs
+• Submitting a generic resume that does not align with the specific role at Goldman Sachs.

 Goldman Sachs Application FAQ